Pylons/pyramid/docs/narr/configuration.rst

 The ``<view>`` tag is an example of a :mod:`repoze.bfg` declaration tag.
 Other such tags include ``<route>``, ``<scan>``, ``<notfound>``, ``<forbidden>``, and others.
-Each of these tags is effectively a "macro" which calls methods on the ``Configurator`` object on your behalf.
+Each of these tags is effectively a "macro" which calls methods on the :class:`repoze.bfg.configuration.Configurator` object on your behalf.

 ZCML Conflict Detection
 ~~~~~~~~~~~~~~~~~~~~~~~